bsmi021/sticky-notes-server/README.md

 ### list-conversations

-Returns a distinct list of all conversation IDs in the system.
+Returns a list of all conversation IDs in the system with metadata.

 ```json
 {